rbleattler/mdop-docs/mdop/mbam-v25/upgrade-mbam2.5-sp1.md

 ms.localizationpriority: Normal
 ---

-# Upgrade from MBAM 2.5 to MBAM 2.5 SP1 Servicing Release Update
+# Upgrade (MBAM 2.5 to MBAM 2.5 SP1) or (MBAM 2.5 SP1 to MDOP MBAM Servicing Release Updates)

 This article provides step-by-step instructions to upgrade Microsoft BitLocker Administration and Monitoring (MBAM) 2.5 to MBAM 2.5 Service Pack 1 (SP1) together with the [Microsoft Desktop Optimization Pack (MDOP) May 2019 servicing update](https://support.microsoft.com/help/4505175/may-2019-servicing-release-for-microsoft-desktop-optimization-pack) in a standalone configuration.

 In this guide, we will use a two-server configuration.
 One server will be a database server that's running Microsoft SQL Server 2016.
 This server will host the MBAM databases and reports.
 The other server will be a Windows Server 2012 R2 web server.
 This server will host "Administration and Monitoring" and "Self-Service Portal."

-## Prepare to upgrade MBAM 2.5 SP1
+## Prepare to upgrade MBAM 2.5.x Infratructure

 ### Know the MBAM servers in your environment